What is a Solar Farm?

 Solar farms can vary in size, ranging from one acre to over 200 acres for utility-scale projects.
 Each type of solar farm contributes uniquely to sustainable and green energy solutions.

+While solar farms offer many benefits, they also have some drawbacks.
 The mining of rare minerals required for solar panel fabrication and limited battery recycling are concerns that need to be addressed.

 Additionally, there may be some risks to animals and potential electromagnetic radiation for those living near solar farms.
 However, these impacts are relatively marginal compared to the threat of global climate change.